NexusMutual/docs/docs/governance/dao.md

 Members who want to work to further the protocol's development, growth, awareness, or adoption can contribute to the DAO through a grant or a DAO team.
 Grants and teams are funded through the NMDP process; successful proposals receive funding from the DAO treasury (formerly referred to as the Community Fund).

 People that contribute should help further the Nexus Mutual mission.
-Teams and contributors should share the mutual's values.
+Teams and contributors should share the Mutual's values.

 ## Mission